mitnk/cicada/docs/completion.md

 - make
 - ssh

-Completion of `make` will read `Makefile` in currect directory, and for `ssh`, [file](https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/) `~/.ssh/config` will be read.
+Completion of `make` will read `Makefile` in current directory, and for `ssh`, [file](https://www.cyberciti.biz/faq/create-ssh-config-file-on-linux-unix/) `~/.ssh/config` will be read.

-**Note**: cicada will try not add more completions like this, since you can always define you own completions for any commands.
+**Note**: cicada will try not to add more completions like this, since you can always define your own completions for any commands.
 Please read "Customize Completions" section below.

 ## Completions on Environment Variables